|Elliott Sound Products||Project 72|

 Figure 1 - LM1875 / TDA2050 Power Amplifier Circuit Diagram (One Channel)

-The 1 Ohm resistor (R6) should be a 1W or 0.5W type, and all others should be 1/4W 1% metal film (as I always recommend).
+The 10 Ohm resistor (R6) should be a 1W or 0.5W type, and all others should be 1/4W 1% metal film (as I always recommend).
 All electrolytic capacitors should be rated at 50V if at all possible, and the 100nF (0.1uF) caps for the supplies should be as close as possible to the IC to prevent oscillation.
 C1 should be a bipolar (non-polarised) electrolytic, or may be plastic film if you prefer.
+A polarised electro will also be perfectly alright, because any DC voltage present will be well below 10mV.

 Note that the supply voltage must not exceed ±30V at any time - this is the absolute maximum voltage rating for the LM1875.
-Note that the TDA2050 is rated for a maximum of ±25V.
+The TDA2050 is rated for a maximum of ±25V.

 Figure 2 shows the pinouts for the LM1875, and it should be noted that the pins on this device are staggered to allow adequate sized PCB tracks to be run to the IC pins.